Assisted Reproduction for Gays Living Abroad

-My Egg Bank at RSC New England allows you to choose cryopreserved eggs provided by an ethnically diverse group of healthy young women.
+My Egg Bank at IVF New England allows you to choose cryopreserved eggs provided by an ethnically diverse group of healthy young women.
 The cost to use frozen eggs is significantly less than use of a "fresh" donor.
-However, if you prefer to use unfrozen eggs from an anonymous egg donor our Donor Egg Coordinator can refer you to local donor egg agencies that we work with.
+However, if you prefer to use unfrozen eggs from an anonymous egg donor our Donor Egg Coordinator can refer you to local donor egg agencies with whom we work.
 Your anonymous egg donor must live in the US.

 Known Egg Donors